Great Morava: Improvements

 The Velika Morava represents a textbook example of a meandering river.
-It used to be 245 km long, but directly from its origin to the Danube, there is only 118 km in distance; its meandering ratio is 118:245, one of the highest in Europe.
+It used to be 245 km long, but directly from its origin to the Danube, the distance is only 118 km; its meandering ratio is 118:245, one of the highest in Europe.

-The river bed is 80–200 m wide, and the depth as much as 10 m.
+The riverbed is 80–200 m wide, and the depth as much as 10 m.
 Notorious for its flooding, the Morava has changed its course many times, and old river bends have become small lakes, known as moravište.
 Južna Morava, with extremely high erosion in its drainage basin, brings huge amounts of silt which is elevating Velika Morava's river bed, making floods even more frequent.

 Beginning in 1966, huge works began on all three rivers to prevent future floodings.
 Series of reservoirs were made on tributaries (lakes Bovan, Ćelije, and others) and meanders were cut through, making river courses straightened, which made them shorter (in the case of the Velika Morava, from 245 to 185 km).
 It was projected that it would shorten by as much as 152 km, and that it would become navigable again.

 The Morava and its tributaries still flood often, so its bed remains elevated, despite dozens of gravel-digging companies in cities and villages near the river's upper course (Lozovik, Lugavčina, Lučica, Velika Plana, etc.).

 Navigation

 Today, Velika Morava is navigable for only 3 km from its mouth.
 In the past it was navigable all the way to the city of Ćuprija, for about 3/4 of its length.
 But, as mentioned before, Velika Morava gets buried under the materials brought by the Južna Morava.

 When the melioration program began in 1966, it was projected it would become navigable again, in the first phase to Ćuprija, and in the next all the way to Stalać, making it 100% navigable.
 None of this was accomplished.
-From time to time, the idea of digging Danube-Morava-Vardar-Aegean Sea a navigable canal pops up in the media.
+From time to time, the idea of digging a Morava-Vardar Canal is proposed, which would connect a Danube-Morava-Vardar-Aegean Sea route.

 Technical problems of making this waterway would be enormous (neither the Morava nor the Vardar are navigable), the usefulness of its creation is debatable (whether the route would be used much), and the estimated costs are deemed prohibitive.